P-47 Performance Trials

 WAR DEPARTMENT

-AIR CORP, MATERIAL DIVISION
+AIR CORP, MATERIEL DIVISION

 Wright Field, Dayton, Ohio